Ian Holloway: Swindon Town

 On 25 October 2024, nearly four years since he left his last role, Holloway was appointed as manager of EFL League Two club Swindon Town, taking over with the club in 22nd place.
 Following Swindon's poor form, Holloway quipped that he believed Swindon's training ground was haunted.

 On 14 December 2024, following a 1–0 defeat to Bradford City, Holloway had to be restrained by his players after an altercation with a Swindon supporter.
-Holloway, who had won only one of his opening seven games, ranted in a post-match interview by addressing the fan and staring down the camera and going on to suggest that the supporter should not travel to away games anymore.
-On 21 December, Holloway beat former club Grimsby Town in his 1000th managerial game, but again criticised supporters after the game who held a protest against the board, stating that it only represented a minority of fans.
-He also stated: "If you don't like me or the club or what we are doing then don't come, I believe that I will get thousands who will come".
+Holloway, who had won only one of his opening seven games, angrily addressed the fan in a post-match interview and suggested that the supporter should not travel to away games anymore.
+On 21 December, Holloway defeated former club Grimsby Town in his 1000th managerial game, but again criticised supporters after the game who held a protest against the board, stating that it only represented a minority of fans.
+He also stated: "If you don't like me or the club or what we are doing then don't come, I believe that I will get thousands who will come."

-Swindon's form continued into 2025, thirteen points from six matches seeing Holloway named EFL League Two Manager of the Month for January 2025.
+Swindon's form continued into 2025, with thirteen points from six matches seeing Holloway named EFL League Two Manager of the Month for January 2025.

 In February 2025, Holloway was charged with misconduct by the EFL for abusive language towards a match official in the fixture against Chesterfield on 22 February.
 Holloway had been sent from the touchline.

 On 28 March 2025, having earned 36 points from 24 matches, Holloway was rewarded with a new long-term contract to keep him with the club until June 2028.